MakeSchool-Tutorials/MakeSchoolNotes-Swift/P7-Local-Storage-Realm/content.md

 Hold up...
 This sounds like it could be painful...

-Thankfully this is an age old problem with many differnent solutions, Apple offers you [Core Data](https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/CoreData/Articles/cdTechnologyOverview.html) as a complete framework for object graph management.
+Thankfully, this is an age old problem with many different solutions.
+Apple offers you [Core Data](https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/CoreData/Articles/cdTechnologyOverview.html) as a complete framework for object graph management.
-It can be a great solution however it is also a lot of work :)
+It can be a great solution, but it is also a lot of work :)

 Let's look at a lightweight alternative called Realm.